Aniket-Chakraborty-tech/Real-world-Projects/README.md

 👤 Author
 --------
-The Generic Codebase project is maintained by [Your Name].
+The Generic Codebase project is maintained by Aniket Chakraborty.

 📝 License
 --------